 In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.

 In the most recent Research Assessment Exercise (RAE), 20 percent of research in Nursing, Midwifery & Health was described as ‘World-leading’ and a further 65 percent as of ‘International Significance’, placing us firmly as the leading nursing and midwifery department in Scotland, and one of the top ten in the UK.

 Staff in our Research Centres and courses are keen to work with MRes students to meet identified learning goals in both research dissertation and placement activities through active mentoring and supervision.
 For further information about our Research Centres and courses, visit: http://www.stir.ac.uk/nmhealth/research/

 The MRes has an interdisciplinary focus and a varied choice of modules to develop critical understanding of different methodologies of research.
 The flexibility of the course design is enabling me to undertake a research placement in the Western Isles which will complement the theoretical understanding of taught research methods.

 The use of WebCT (now called Succeed) is such a beneficial tool to enhance learning opportunities.
 It facilitates access to electronic library resources, lectures etc. Excellent support is offered to MRes students from a team of highly motivated and enthusiastic teaching staff.
 I am finding the course to be both stimulating and challenging.
 As well as hoping to achieve the formal qualification my current future career plans include embracing the challenges of the rigours of health research.
-On a personal note, I was born in Airthrey Castle, one of the first NHS maternity hospitals, which is situated in the beautiful grounds of the campus and now home to Stirling University's School of Law.
+On a personal note, I was born in Airthrey Castle, one of the first NHS maternity hospitals, which is situated in the beautiful grounds of the campus.

 Seonaid McKay MRes student